Yamato-Security/hayabusa/README.md

 The Event Frequency Timeline feature displays a sparkline frequency timeline of detected events.
 Note: There needs to be more than 5 events.

-## Dates with most detections categorized by level
+## Dates with most detections

 A summary of the dates with the most detections categorized by level (`critical`, `high`, etc...).

-## Top 5 computer names with most detections categorized by level
+## Top 5 computers with most detections

 The top 5 computers with the most detections categorized by level (`critical`, `high`, etc...).